The Ultimate Guide to Employee Offboarding Checklist 2021:

 3. Knowledge Transfer

 In case the employee’s replacement has been recruited before their leaving date then the leaving employee can share their knowledge with the new employee.
 The company will definitely benefit from scheduling a meeting between the two employees.
 The leaving employee can share their expertise with the new hire and show them some critical aspects of the role.
 This can even give them a clear expectation of the new role.
 Furthermore, they might pick up insights that cannot be covered in a standard training program.

 Job Handover Checklist

 The creation of a job handover cannot be done in a single day.
 Therefore, it is the duty of the HR department to help the exiting employee make a thorough job handover document.
-It should be a thorough document that will help the new employee to take over the role and the responsibilities.
-Providing the new employee with all the necessary information regarding their role is extremely important.
+It should be a thorough document and that also helps the new employee to take over the role and the responsibilities.
+Also Provide the new employee with all the necessary information regarding their role is extremely important.

 Ensure that the exiting employee documents the tasks and divides them with heading and subheadings.
 This will help the new employee keep track of the tasks easier.
 Furthermore, mention the important details that the employee will require to fulfil their tasks.
 Give them a brief background about the clients and their expectations.

 Furthermore, mention the ongoing tasks along with the priority tasks under a different heading.
 This will give the employee an idea about where they should start.

 3. Support employees